AnastasiaYi/Multimedia2024/README.md

-# Multi-Query Content Based Image Retrieval System for Bird Species Identification
+# Multi-Query Content-Based Image Retrieval System for Bird Species Identification

 ## 1. Requirements
 - This project requires Python>=3.10.0.
 You can create a conda environment using the following: \